• Skip to primary navigation

 1. Wash the sweet potato and slice the sweet potatoes ½ cm thick.

-2. Place the slices on the food dehydrator racks.
+2. Place the slices in a single layer on the food dehydrator racks.

 3. Set the dehydrator to 135˚ F.

-4. Dry for 6-7 hours, depending on how crunchy you prefer the treats to be.
+4. Dry for 6-7 hours, depending on how dry you prefer the treats to be.

 5. Store in an airtight container in the refrigerator.